gdibernardo/cowbird-distributed/README.md

 # Installation
 ## Compile the cowbird-flink-common library
-From the cowbird-flink-common directory run:
+From the /cowbird-flink-common directory run:

 `sbt assembly`